the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [5.0.16] TBD =

+* Feature - Include a Integrations framework that was ported from The Events Calendar.

 = [5.0.15] 2023-04-10 =

 * Fix - Update the Google Maps API setting url on the Troubleshooting page.
 [TEC-4728]